Coffee House & Open

 The 6th annual Small Treasures Art Show and Sale will be in-person this year.
 The opening reception will be Friday, December 2, from 5 – 7 pm and the show will end on Monday, December 5, at 1 pm.

 Small Treasures showcases local artists who exhibit two and three-dimensional pieces no larger than 5 x 7 inches for purchase.
 Each artist contributes the proceeds of the sale of one piece and the Community Center takes a 20 percent commission on the sale of all other pieces.
 An average of 40 area artists participate each year.

 To schedule an appointment to view the show or to get more information, call Susan at 908-672-6481 or Mary at 603-831-6641.

 Song Circle Continues in 2023

 Sunday, February 5

 Each session meets from 3pm to 5pm.

+Song Circle will continue under the direction of Bruce Simpson for the first few months of 2023.
+Check back here, or via our monthly Hubbub from the DubHub newsletter, to see how much longer this will continue.
+Bruce is moving from the area but (as of this writing) has no departure date.
 This informal group meets in the North Room at the DubHub.
 Musicians, listeners and singers are welcome to attend this informal session of folk, pop, blues and original music.
 The acoustics in this room are great.
 There will be no PA, but power is available, if needed.
 Let us know.
 Bring your own beverages and snacks.
 Bring lyric and chord sheets for others if you want.
 Face masks are optional, For more info email Bruce Simpson at firstname.lastname@example.org.
-These are the final sessions of this group under the leadership of Bruce Simpson.
-At this point we don’t know if the group will continue under new leadership.

 Weekly at the DubHub on Wednesdays, from noon to 1:00